dart-lang/labs/pkgs/timezone/README.md

 ### TimeZone

-TimeZone object represents time zone and contains offset and name in abbreviated form.
+TimeZone object represents time zone and contains offset, dst flag, and name in the abbreviated form.

 ```dart
 final timeInUtc = new DateTime.utc(1995, 1, 1);